Table of Contents

 - In the fresh state, cut the proximal resection margin en face

-- Three important areas of the resection margin need to sampled:
+- 3 important areas of the resection margin need to sampled:

 - Proximal urethra and surrounding periurethral cylinder composed of epithelium, subepithelial connective tissue (lamina propria), corpus spongiosum and penile fascia

-- The urethra may be retracted but it is important to locate it and submit its circumference entirely
+- Urethra may be retracted but it is important to locate it and submit its circumference entirely

 - Corpora cavernosa separated and surrounded by tunica albuginea and Buck fascia